-Today marks the three year anniversary of one of the great UFC cards in recent years.
+Today marks the four year anniversary of one of the great UFC cards in recent years.

 UFC 166 had plenty of great fights and was headlined by a heavyweight title fight.
 While unknown at the time, this card would create some of the most interesting storylines that are still relevant today.